 Vanessa Christie is a U.S. Navy combat veteran, having spent the majority of her active duty time flying and instructing in the F-14 Tomcat.
 She joined Prevailance, Inc., in 2007 to pursue work in the international arena and has subsequently grown and developed diverse programs throughout the company.

 As Vice President for Strategic Development, Ms. Christie has a leading role in refining and executing Prevailance’s business strategy through identification of investment opportunities, diversification into new markets, capture of new business and technical oversight of major programs.
+She was appointed to the Prevailance Board of Directors in 2013.

 Ms. Christie holds an M.B.A. in global management from the University of Phoenix and a bachelor’s in political science and international relations from Tulane University.
-She was selected as one of Hampton Roads’ 2012 honored “Women in Business,” appointed to the Prevailance Board of Directors in 2013, and awarded the 2015 Chancellor’s Award for Leadership in Philanthropy for her work with Tidewater Community College.
+She was selected as one of Hampton Roads’ 2012 honored “Women in Business” and received the 2015 Chancellor’s Award for Leadership in Philanthropy for her work with Tidewater Community College.

 Carol R. Curtis

 Carol Curtis is the founder and president of Noah Enterprises Inc., a premier general contractor located in Virginia Beach, with a regional office in Williamsburg.
 Ms. Curtis, a lifelong Hampton Roads resident, founded Noah Enterprises in 2004.
 She oversees the operation of the full service general contracting company, which handles government and commercial projects throughout Virginia.

 She has been honored as the Associated Builders & Contractors Member of the Year and as Lawyer’s Weekly Class of 2012’s Most Influential Women of Virginia.
 She graduated from TCC with an associate degree in Civil Engineering Technology, and remains active with its Women’s Center.